hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The media type indicates what type of data each URI points to.
-HAPI places no constraints on the values for `mediaType`, but servers should use standard values for these, such as `image/fits` or `image/png` or `application/x-cdf` The `scheme` describes the access protocol.
+HAPI places no constraints on the values for `mediaType`, but servers should only use standard values for these, such as `image/fits` or `image/png` or `application/x-cdf`.
+There are standard lists of media types available and we do not repeat them in the HAPI specification.

+The `scheme` describes the access protocol.
 Again there are no restrictions, but there is an expectation that it should be a well known protocol, such as `http` or `https` or `ftp` or `doi` or `s3` (used for Amazon object stores).

 The `base` allows the individual string values for the parameter to be relative to a base URI, typically a web-accessible location ending in a slash.

-By allowing URI string types, HAPI supports the serving of lists of files and images, which is a common need for some data providers.
-The ability to include images enhances the usefulness of HAPI, becuase common image formats are easily interpretable and could be utilized within a wide range of clients.

-However, in terms of just listing files, a word of caution is necessary.
-It is emphasized that simply listing data file names as URIs is generally **not** sufficient for making a time series dataset accessible via HAPI.
-A file listing service is useful on its own in many contexts, but the intent of HAPI is to provide acces to the data content, not just URIs to data files.

 URIs should follow the syntax outlines in [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986).
 The basic pattern is:
 ```
 URI = scheme ":" ["//" authority] path ["?" query] ["#" fragment]
 ```

-URI strings are not be encoded.
-This is what most clients expect, as clients normally encode URIs before issuing a request to retrieve the content.
+URI strings should not be encoded because this is what most clients expect, and clients typically do their own encoding of a URI before issuing a request to retrieve the content.

 The units for a string parameter that is a URI should be `null`.
 The units value here should not be used to try and describe the contents behind the URIs.
 URI content is likely too variable to be uniformly